Jeep Wrangler 2.0 GME Rubicon 4dr Auto8

 Market and Model

-Pricing for this improved Rubicon model starts at £63,000, around £2,000 more than the base 'Sahara' version.
+Pricing for this improved Rubicon model starts at around £63,000, around £2,000 more than the base 'Sahara' version.
 You can now only get the 4-Door body shape and the conventional 2.0-litre GME petrol turbo unit.
 For true Wrangler aficionados, only this ultimate 'Rubicon' level of trim will do.
 It gets the more serious 'Rock-Trac' 4WD system, which uses a tougher low range gear ratio, heavy duty front and rear axles and 'Tru-Lok' electric front and rear axle lockers to tackle really extreme off road trails.
 Also helping a Wrangler Rubicon in dealing with this type of terrain are the 32-inch BF Goodrich Mud-Terrain tyres and an electronic front sway-bar disconnect system to provide additional wheel travel when conditions call for it.
 As for options, well we think the key thing to decide here is how you want your Wrangler's roof to be.
 Some might find the three lift-out panels of the standard 'Freedom Top' to be rather fiddly and cumbersome, which is why Jeep offers some other choices that replace the detachable panels with various forms of fabric hood.
 For the 4-Door body shape, you can have what the company calls a 'Black Sunrider Soft Top' that slots in behind the two removable 'Freedom Top' panels (these available either in black or body colour).
 The 'Sunrider' hood folds back manually like the roof on a Mazda MX-5.
 Or, even better, you can have it specified in 'Sky One-Touch Power Top' form, with electrical operation.

 Cost of Ownership

 What's the 'greenest' car you can buy?
 A Toyota Prius?
 A Nissan LEAF?
 Or perhaps a Jeep Wrangler?
 On what's called a 'dust-to-dust' calculation of a car's environmental impact, from its creation to its ultimate destruction, you'd probably be shocked to learn that it's the Jeep, according to figures released by CNW Research in America.
 Think about it and it makes sense.
 The proportion of energy and CO2 used to make a car is much higher than the amount it consumes in its life.
 And Wranglers, after all, are designed simply, don't cost much to make, are easy to scrap and go on for ever.
 Small cars, EVs and hybrids are just the opposite.
 You'll need to remember all that because the fuel economy figures aren't exactly stellar, even if you compare them to larger but similarly priced SUV rivals.
 The conventional un-electrified 2.0-litre petrol unit in use here combines a Twin Scroll turbocharger, a C-EGR system, central direct injection and the independent liquid cooling intake of air, throttle body and turbo, all in a bid to reduce consumption.
 Plus of course there's an engine stop/start system.
-The combined cycle fuel figure for a 4-door Rubicon version is 22mpg and up to 242g/km of CO2.
+The combined cycle fuel figure for a 4-door Rubicon version is 23.7mpg and up to 269g/km of CO2.
 What else?
 Well like all Jeeps, this one comes with the benefits of the 'Jeep Wave' loyalty programme.
 This gives you three years of complimentary servicing and roadside assistance.
 Across the range, garage visits, by the way, are required every year or every 9,000 miles, whichever comes first.
 Wrangler owners also get a dedicated Jeep Customer Care service where a team of expertly trained agents will be available 24/7 to answer any questions about your journey What else might you need to know?
 Well the CO2 figures quoted and the high purchase for the conventional petrol version will see the few company Wrangler users paying a hefty 37% Benefit-in-Kind tax and a £310 Luxury Car Vehicle Excise Duty supplement, which means a total road tax outlay of £450 in the first six years of ownership.
 At least residual values should be strong.
 Industry experts CAP HPI reckon that after the standard three year/60,000 mile period, a Wrangler 4-Door 2.0-litre petrol variant would still be worth 41% of its original purchase price.

 Summary